Content strategy for ecommerce helps retailers build relationships with their audience and win customers.

 The website receives over 65,000 pageviews a month and has earned more than 87,000 backlinks as of October 2022.

 Tactic #3: Use Video to Build Your Brand Character

-According to our research, video is the most effective content format for retail and ecommerce businesses.
+Semrush research shows that video was the most effective content format for retail and ecommerce businesses in 2023.

 - Product explainer and description videos

 Long-form videos are usually posted on YouTube channels, while shorter videos are typically shared on TikTok or Instagram.